rust-lang/blog.rust-lang.org/posts/2025-02-13-2024-State-Of-Rust-Survey-results.md

 Other coveted features are generators (both sync and async) and more powerful generic const expressions.
 You can follow the [Rust Project Goals](https://rust-lang.github.io/rust-project-goals/2025h1/goals.html) to track the progress of these (and other) features.

-People were really helpful and tried hard pointing their most notable issues limiting productivity in the open answers to this question.
-We have seen mentions of struggles with async programming (an all-time favourite), debuggability of errors (which people generally love, but they are not perfect for everyone) or Rust tooling being slow or resource intensive (rust-analyzer and rustfmt).
-Some users also want a better IDE story and improved interoperability with other languages.

 <!-- Chart which-features-do-you-want-stabilized start -->
 <div>
     <div class="matrix-chart" id="which-features-do-you-want-stabilized" style="height:800px; width:100%;"><noscript>